pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 - `git checkout production` (last commit should be the upgrade to X.X.X: version currently in production)
 - `git checkout -b hotfix/vX.X.X`
 - cherry-pick all fix commits that you previously merge on master and that has been validated by the PO
-- create a pull request on `production` branch
+- `yarn trigger:production:hotfix:deploy`: this will tag the branch and create a pull request on `production` branch
 - wait for the CI to be green
 - merge
 - in a terminal: `git checkout production`